ThomasHertweck/seisio/README.md

 # seisio

-I/O operations for seismic data files in SEG-Y, SU and SEG2 format.
+I/O operations for seismic (geophysical) data files in SEG-Y, SU and SEG2 format.

 ## Description

-The seisio module provides methods to read and write seismic data in typical standard formats such as SEG-Y, SEG2 (read-only) or SU and can be easily extended.
+The **seisio** module provides methods to read and write seismic data in typical standard formats such as SEG-Y, SEG2 (read-only) or SU and can be easily extended.

 The module was designed with simplicity and usability in mind.
 The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises at university going with Python and seismic data.
 The code is not meant to offer all functionality most likely required in a commercial processing environment.
 Although best performance, highest throughput and minimizing memory footprint are not at the heart of this module, we have tried to keep these topics in mind and use, for instance, memory-mapped I/O where possible (see section "Performance" below).
 The module has been used successfully to analyze and read SEG-Y data sets of approx. 10 TB in size.

 ## Why another seismic I/O package?

 There are quite a few great Python packages available to read and/or write seismic data, in particular when given as SEG-Y files.
 Many of them are, however, from our perspective inherently designed to primarily deal with 3D poststack data leading toward seismic interpretation.
 Some assume a certain 3D inline/crossline geometry, others can only read certain pre-sorted data sets, or the reading of SEG-Y data seems to have been added later but was never the primary goal in the first place and therefore compromises were made.
-The seisio module at hand tries to avoid making any assumptions about the geometry and allows a user to read 2D and 3D pre- and poststack data in various flexible ways.
+The **seisio** module at hand tries to avoid making any assumptions about the geometry and allows a user to read 2D and 3D pre- and poststack data in various flexible ways.

 ## Key features

 * Reads and writes SEG-Y data (with support for SEG-Y rev. 2.1, i.e., it can handle more than 65535 samples per trace or sampling intervals smaller than 1 microsecond, extended textual header records or trailer records) as IBM floats, IEEE floats, or similar.
 * Reads and writes data in Seismic Unix (SU) format, both little or big endian (SUXDR).
 * Reads SEG2 data, including non-standard strings in the descriptor blocks.
-* Data are only read into memory on demand (lazy loading), not at the point of creating the reader object; also, the file (input or output) is not kept open all the time, i.e., seisio itself does not need a context manager.
+* Data are only read into memory on demand (lazy loading), not at the point of creating the reader object; also, the file (input or output) is not kept open all the time, i.e., **seisio** itself does not need a context manager.
 Files should always be in a consistent state.
 * Flexible and customizable header definitions via JSON parameter file.
 You need to pick up a "float" value at byte 32 in the trace header?
 Or you would like to name the SU header `cmp` instead of `cdp`?
 Or you have values of non-standard type "double" in the trace headers?
 No problem!
 You can also remap headers when outputting files and the current trace header table does not match the output trace header table.
 * Good I/O performance (see below) and hardly any external dependencies.
 * Automatic detection of endian byte order.
 I/O of both little- and big-endian byte order possible.